Von der Leyen's speech to address EU future, but what's hers?

 The speech, lasting over one hour, is to focus on Green Deal implementation and industrial competitiveness, senior officials said.

-She's expected to call on MEPs and EU countries to finalise negotiations on the long-delayed pact migration and asylum pact.
+She's expected to call on MEPs and EU countries to finalise negotiations on the long-delayed migration and asylum pact.

 She's also expected to go bigger on enlargement than last year, when she barely mentioned it.

-But for all her reticence, her team has compiled a list of her achievements ahead of the annual address, in what could be seen as an updated CV.
+But for all her reticence on top jobs, her team has compiled a list of her achievements ahead of the annual address, in what could be seen as an updated CV.

 They highlighted her ambitious climate agenda, marking the Green Deal in 2020 as a bright start for the EU Commission president.